Degenerative Knees / Knee Pain in Richmond

 In the case of osteoarthritis of the knee, things such as weight management, exercise, including strengthening exercises, and painkillers or anti-inflammatory drugs may help to relieve some of the symptoms.
 Of course, this may not work for all patients, so alternative treatment options may be necessary.

-With this type of treatment, there is no need for surgery, as the stem cells are given through a targeted joint injection.
+With this type of treatment, there is no need for surgery, as the human cell and tissue products including stem cells are given through a targeted joint injection.
 It is a simple in and out procedure that uses the cell’s natural capabilities of regenerating tissue to help those suffering from osteoarthritis.

-We use umbilical cord-derived stem cells, specifically Wharton’s Jelly, as these are considered to be one of the safest options for stem cell treatment, with patients not requiring any surgery.
-Our stem cells are carefully collected from thoroughly screened full-term umbilical cord tissue.
+We use human cell and tissue products, including umbilical cord-derived stem cells as these are considered to be one of the safest options for treatment, with patients not requiring any surgery.
+Our human cell and tissue products are carefully collected from thoroughly screened full-term umbilical cord tissue.
 They are minimally processed to preserve what’s valuable.
 Then they are cryogenically frozen in an FDA-registered lab.
-We adhere to the highest standards for handling by storing the stem cells in
+We adhere to the highest standards for handling by storing the human cell and tissue products in

-Are You a Candidate for Regenerative Stem Cells in Richmond, VA?
+Are You a Candidate for Regenerative Regenerative Medicine in Richmond, VA?

 When you suffer from a degenerative disease without any known cure, it can be challenging to find an appropriate treatment option to help you manage the symptoms it presents.
 We may be able to help you find a way to reduce the pain, swelling, and stiffness often associated with osteoarthritis of the knee.